- A clean, empty Aloid tin

 - Paper – I used 3 different patterns for the tin itself, and then some other scraps for the embellished brads

-- Pattern tissue (or you could use any tissue paper you have around)
+- Tissue paper from sewing patterns (or you could use any tissue paper you have around)

 - Brads – I used 3, this would be just as cute with just the one with the tissue paper

 - Ribbon – narrow to go around the top part of the tin